 With small talk, you can’t assume a relative stranger is going to think as you think, or like what you like.
 So if you want to create a nice rapport, you have to figure out what you have in common and start there.
 The weather.
 A local sports team.
 The fact that the bus is late.
 You get the picture.

 Shareable video content is similar.
 The important difference is that it needs to be noteworthy too.
-A viral video works with a common denominator, and then adds something original to make it worth talking about.
+A viral video starts with a common denominator a lot of people can relate to.
+Then, add something original to make it worth talking about.

 A great example is P&G’s “Best Job” Olympic commercial, which was so widely beloved it ended up winning a commercial Emmy.
 Their formula?
 Everybody has a mother (common denominator) and the Olympics would be impossible without Olympic moms (something worth talking about).